 I haven’t made any deductions for the lack of background of some of the characters as I realise this would have been done in earlier novels of the series.

-I took one mark off as the first person – third person writing style switches did grate on me slightly.
+I took one mark off as the first person – third person writing style switches as this did grate on me slightly.
 I still think it would have been better if it had been written entirely in the third person.

 Whilst I did enjoy reading this novel I felt a bit out of the loop regarding Alex Cross’ background.
 This was due to not reading the earlier books in this series – my fault not the novels.
 Whilst the writing style is perhaps a bit simplistic this does make it easy to read and not heavy going.
 Hence it is a perfect holiday read or one for train journeys or long flights.
 Patterson’s skill as a writer is clear and the tension is built up a various points in the novel especially during the climax of the novel.